dsmithcloud/dsmithcloud.github.io/_posts/21-11-23-TF-CloudShell-VNet.md

 I've written a reusable Terraform Module for easily deploying Cloud Shell VNet Integration.

+You can find the module in my GitHub repo [here](https://github.com/dsmithcloud/tf-cloudshell-vnet).

-For the Microsoft-provided ARM template, see [this link](https://github.com/Azure/azure-quickstart-templates/blob/master/demos/cloud-shell-vnet/azuredeploy.json).
+For the Microsoft-provided ARM template version, see [this link](https://github.com/Azure/azure-quickstart-templates/blob/master/demos/cloud-shell-vnet/azuredeploy.json) instead.

 # Supported Regions
 **Note**: Cloud Shell VNet integration is only supported in the following regions as of this writing: